tiwood/terraform-provider-azuredevops/website/docs/r/serviceendpoint_kubernetes.html.markdown

 * `apiserver_url` - (Required) The Service Endpoint description.
 * `authorization_type` - (Required) The authentication method used to authenticate on the Kubernetes cluster.
 The value should be one of AzureSubscription, Kubeconfig, ServiceAccount.
 * `azure_subscription` - (Optional) The configuration for authorization_type="AzureSubscription".
-  * `azure_environment` - (Optional) An Azure environment an independent deployment of Microsoft Azure, such as AzureCloud for global Azure.
-The default value is AzureCloud.
+  * `azure_environment` - (Optional) Azure environment refers to whether the public cloud offering or domestic (government) clouds are beeing used.
+Currently, only the public cloud is supported.
+The value must be AzureCloud.
+This is also the default-value.
   * `cluster_name` - (Required) The name of the Kubernetes cluster.
   * `subscription_id` - (Required) The id of the Azure subscription.
   * `subscription_name` - (Required) The name of the Azure subscription.
-  * `tenant_id` - (Required) The Azure Account tenant id.
+  * `tenant_id` - (Required) The id of the tenant used by the subscription.
   * `resourcegroup_id` - (Required) The resource group id, to which the Kubernetes cluster is deployed.
   * `namespace` - (Optional) The Kubernetes namespace.
 Default value is "default".
 * `kubeconfig` - (Optional) The configuration for authorization_type="Kubeconfig".
-  * `kube_config` - (Required) The content of the kubeconfig as yaml, for the user to be used to communicate with the API server of the Kubernetes cluster.
+  * `kube_config` - (Required) The content of the kubeconfig in yaml notation to be used to communicate with the API-Server of Kubernetes.
-  * `accept_untrusted_certs` - (Optional) The username for Docker Hub account.
+  * `accept_untrusted_certs` - (Optional) Set this option to allow clients to accept a self-signed certificate.
-  * `cluster_context` - (Optional) The context of the Kubernetes cluster.
-Default value is the current-context in kubeconfig.
+  * `cluster_context` - (Optional) Context within the kubeconfig file that is to be used for identifying the cluster.
+Default value is the current-context set in kubeconfig.
 * `service_account` - (Optional) The configuration for authorization_type="ServiceAccount".
+This type uses the credentials of a service account currently deployed to the cluster.
   * `token` - (Required) The token from a Kubernetes secret object.
   * `ca_cert` - (Required) The certificate from a Kubernetes secret object.